-On Monday the 17th of September 2018, the RICS released a Professional Statement on Service Charges in Commercial Property.
+On the 1st of April 2019, the RICS Professional Statement; Service Charges in Commercial Property, came into effect in respect of service charge years commencing on or after this date.
 After four editions of the document as a Code of Practice, the much-anticipated present iteration is a step in the right direction towards the more robust and transparent handling of service charges.
+The evidence of improved compliance with best practice in service charge management will be determined from an analysis of service charge documents for applicable years.

-Property Solutions also produce the only cost benchmarking and RICS guideline compliance metrics in the UK market at present.
-As service charge experts we are aware that service charges can be complex, complicated and at times confusing.
-This helpful “introduction to service charges” gives a whistle-stop guide to what a commercial service charge is and what to watch out for.
+Bellrock Group is the UK’s largest commercial service charge consultancy, specialising in the Office, Retail and Leisure sectors.
+Bellrock also produces the only annual cost benchmarking and RICS best practice compliance metrics in the UK market at present.
+As service charge experts we are aware that service charges can be complex, complicated and, at times, confusing.
+This helpful Introduction to Service Charges gives a whistle-stop guide to what a commercial service charge is and what to be aware of.

-There is currently no legislation that applies to commercial property service charges – unlike their residential counterpart – and therefore the lease between a tenant and the landlord is the most important document as it forms the legal basis upon which the landlord recovers the costs of providing and delivering the services from the tenant.
+A definition of a service charge has already been set out in the first paragraph.
+There is currently no legislation that applies to commercial property service charge – unlike its residential counterpart – and therefore the aforementioned lease between a tenant and their landlord is the most important document as it forms the legal basis upon which the landlord recovers the costs of providing and delivering the services from the tenant.

-The lease will define the nature of the services to be supplied, but typically these will include maintenance, repair or replacement of the fabric and service installations (including plant), soft services (such as security and cleaning), utilities/energy and management.
-These services are essential for the effective running of the building and for the operational performance of the tenants occupying the space.
+The lease will define the nature of the services to be supplied, but typically these will include hard services (such as maintenance, repair or replacement of the fabric and service installations including plant), soft services (such as security and cleaning), utilities/energy and property management companies.
+These services are essential for the effective running of the building, shopping centre or business park and for the operational performance of the tenants occupying the space.

-Service charge costs are rarely constant from year to year as they are influenced by inflationary factors, variances in service levels and irregular capital expenditures (Capex).
-Capex is sometimes equalised through the collection of funds – reserve, sinking and/or depreciation – which avoids the peaks and troughs that can catch tenants with relatively short-term leases off-guard.
+Service charge costs are rarely constant from year to year as they are influenced by inflationary factors, variances in service levels and irregular capital expenditures (capex).
+Capex is sometimes equalised through the collection of funds – reserve, sinking and/or depreciation – which avoids the peaks and troughs that can catch tenants off-guard who hold relatively short-term leases.

 Why should a business care?

-While reductions in service charge levels can be achieved, this should not be done at the expense of keeping the required service levels.
+While reductions in service charge levels can be achieved, this should not be done at the expense of maintaining necessary service levels.
 It is important to ensure that the range of services delivered corresponds with those defined in tenants’ leases and furthermore meet their operational needs.
 However, there is often a misalignment between tenants’ requirements and those of landlords, particularly in mixed-use buildings and where leases are of variable lengths.

 Compliance of the service charge costs with the provisions within a tenant’s lease is therefore paramount.
 Ensuring that service contracts are correctly interpreted and managed is similarly important.
 On behalf of tenants this can mean a reduction in their annual service charge liability and for landlords identifying these issues can mitigate the risk of challenge to irrecoverable costs in the future.